spaenij/spaenij/README.md

 <samp>
   <h3>👋 Hi there!
 I'm Dylan.</h3>
-  I'm a Student Software Engineer from Ireland ☘️
+  I'm a Software Engineer from Ireland ☘️

   ## About Me
   ✌️ 22, enjoy boats, travelling, programming, and rock climbing